-Long non-coding RNA prevents the death of maturing red blood cellsDecember 7th, 2011 in Genetics
+Long non-coding RNA prevents the death of maturing red blood cellsDecember 7th, 2011 by Nicole Giese in Genetics /

 A long non-coding RNA (lncRNA) regulates programmed cell death during one of the final stages of red blood cell differentiation, according to Whitehead Institute researchers.
 This is the first time a lncRNA has been found to play a role in red blood cell development and the first time a lncRNA has been shown to affect programmed cell death.